 Is the child aged under 16 years?
-(18 if disabled) YES NO If NO , the child cannot be privately fostered Is s/he living with a parent/person with parental responsibility or a close relative - aunt, uncle, YES If YES , the child cannot be privately step-parent, grandparent sibling but not a cousin or great-aunt/uncle?
-NO fostered Is s/he adopted or in care, subject to special guardianship or a residence order ?
-YES If YES , the child cannot be privately NO fostered Has the child been living with person providing accommodation for 28 days or longer; or Is the child planning to, or is likely to , be living with the person providing accommodation for 28 YES If YES, the child is/may be privately fostered days or longer - either as a single stay or cumulatively NO
+(18 if disabled) YES NO If NO , the child cannot be privately fostered Is s/he living with a parent/person with parental responsibility or a close relative - aunt, uncle, step-parent, grandparent sibling but not a cousin YES NO If YES , the child cannot be privately fostered or great-aunt/uncle?
+Is s/he adopted or in care, subject to special guardianship or a residence order ?
+YES NO If YES , the child cannot be privately fostered Has the child been living with person providing accommodation for 28 days or longer; or Is the child planning to, or is likely to , be living with the person providing accommodation for 28 YES If YES, the child is/may be privately fostered days or longer - either as a single stay or cumulatively NO